Class UIObject

 public Element getElement()

 Gets a handle to the object's underlying DOM element.
 This method should not be overridden.
 It is non-final solely to support legacy code that depends upon overriding it.
-If it is overridden, the subclass implementation must not return a different element than was previously set usingsetElement(Element)
+If it is overridden, the subclass implementation must not return a different element than was previously set usingsetElement(Element).- Returns:

 - the object's browser element